ChameleonCloud/docs/source/getting-started/faq.rst

 Why are my Bare Metal instances failing to launch?
 __________________________________________________

 The Chameleon Bare Metal clouds require users to reserve resources before allowing them to launch instances.
-Please follow the documentation on making :ref:`reservations` and make sure that:
+Please follow the documentation on :ref:`making reservations <reservations>` and make sure that:

 - You have created a lease and it has started (the associated reservation is shown as Active)
 - You have selected your reservation in the Launch Instance panel